kaiyuan-shi/kaiyuan-shi.github.io/Projects.md

 permalink: /Projects/
 ---

-Here are the brief introductions of projects I had been working on during my undergraduate years.
-Please check them if you are interested.
+Here are some brief descriptions of the projects I had been working on during my undergraduate years.
+Please check them if you are interested!